-- Limit teaching to one course during the program. - Develop and adhere to a schedule of regular in-person meetings. - Include students in some professional tasks. - Assist students with the preparation of the presentation. - Attend the OSR Summer Research Program Orientation. - Attend the OSR Summer Research Program Informal Social Event. (international study abroad participants may participate virtually) - Coordinate team presentation to a summer course. - Participate in the OSR Summer Research Program Conference (since this event will take place at the end of the summer, ALL faculty participants are required to attend in person). - Develop an assessment plan and administer the OSR surveys.
+- Limit teaching to one course during the program. - Develop and adhere to a schedule of regular meetings. - Include students in some professional tasks. - Assist students with the preparation of the presentation. - Attend the OSR Summer Research Program Orientation. - Attend the OSR Summer Research Program Informal Social Event. - Coordinate team presentation to a summer course. - Participate in the OSR Summer Research Program Conference (since this event will take place at the end of the summer, ALL faculty participants are required to attend). - Develop an assessment plan and administer the OSR surveys. - Faculty awarded will be paid their stipend at the completion of the program.
+Faculty may elect to use the funds as salary or PDF, however, they must indicate so on their application.